AlynxZhou/hikaru/tutorials/write.md

 ## Front matter

 Front matter is written in YAML, which is in the head of file and between `---\n` and `\n---\n`.
-It is used to save metadata of a page.
+But more than 3 `-` and `\r\n` are also acceptable.
+It is used to present metadata of a page.
 By default Hikaru needs following 3 option:

 ### `title`